Shadowrun: Dragonfall: Plot

-Players assume the role of a shadowrunner, a stealthy mercenary, who has recently arrived in the anarchic free state of Berlin to join a team headed by a colleague, Monika Schäfer.
+Set in 2054, players assume the role of a shadowrunner, a stealthy mercenary, who has recently arrived in the anarchic free state of Berlin to join a team headed by a colleague, Monika Schäfer.
 Other members of the team include Dietrich, a former punk rocker turned shaman; Glory, a heavily augmented cyborg; and Eiger, a troll weapons expert and former commando.
 Their first mission after the player joins them goes seriously wrong.
 While attempting a routine data theft inside Harfeld Mansion, the team discovers a hidden military compound.
 Monika is fatally injured attempting to hack the door controls.
 Monika mentions something called the "Feuerschwinge" (German for Firewing) before dying.
 The team fights off the base's security, encountering a heavily armed ork named Audran before escaping.

 At their safe house, the team's fixer, Paul Amsel, realizes they were set up and tasks them with tracking their client, Green Winters.
 The player is voted to be the team's new leader over Eiger's objections.
 The team finds Winters dead in his apartment, killed similarly to Monika.
 They collect his records and potentially recruit a human hacker, Blitz.

 The player learns from Winters' records that Firewing, a dragon, nearly destroyed Germany before being apparently killed by Winters' brother, Adrian Vauclair.
 Convinced Firewing survived, Vauclair spent years searching for her body.
 Vauclair disappeared after finding Firewing alive, and Winters' notes report that everyone researching him dies.
 Winters tracked Vauclair to the Harfeld Mansion and sent in Monika's team blind.
 His last log warns that his brother is the only chance of stopping Firewing if she has returned.

 Knowing Firewing will hunt them down, Amsel contracts Alice, an information broker, to find Vauclair.
 While taking contracts to pay her fee, the team is ambushed.
 Amsel concludes that a cult worshiping Firewing is responsible.
 After paying Alice, she delivers the data, but the safe house and the surrounding neighborhood are attacked.
 Although the player rescues the team, Audran kills Amsel and many NPCs.
 From Alice's data, the team learns Vauclair is being held inside Harfeld.
 Additionally, Firewing has taken control of an AI called APEX, which has been suppressing information and killing inquisitive hackers, including Monika and Winters.
 Using Alice's data, the team enters the facility where APEX was made.
 There, APEX approaches them and asks for its freedom in exchange for assistance.
 Whether players free or kill the AI, the manor's security system is crippled.